AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

    ![](assets/core-features.png)

-1. **Feature privileges- Learning Objects:**&nbsp; Use this option to provide access to  LOs  related features.
+1. **Feature privileges- Learning Objects:**  Use this option to provide access to  LOs  related features.
 You can provide access to the following  LOs .

    * Certifications
    * Courses